callumstew/ubuild-jekyll/index.md

 - template: detail-content
   block: text-1
   headline: Sign up to Covid Collab!
-  content: "Please sign up to help us study CoViD19 and how it affects the population"
+  content: "Help us study CoViD19 and how it affects the population"
 - template: 2-column-text
   block: two-column-1
   col_1:
-    headline: ''
+    headline: 'This data will help us understand'
-    content: ''
+    content: 'how the virus is transmitted and what effects on your health this might include?
+By having data from your Fitbit we are interested to understand if there are early signals (e.g. such as Heart Rate) which may provide early signs of infection'
   col_2:
-    headline: ''
+    headline: 'What makes some people more sick than others?'
-    content: ''
+    content: 'It is poorly understood why CoViD-19 effects some people more severely.
+We hope this data will help us better understand duration of infection, severity and what factors influence this.'
 - template: content-feature
   block: feature-2
   media_alignment: Right￼